Tourism in Nunavut: Market issues

 In the 2002 Nunavut Tourism publication The Time is Right: A Vision and Strategy for Tourism Development in Nunavut, a number of issues facing Nunavut tourism operators were highlighted.
-One major issue for the Nunavut tourism industry is the territory's remote nature.
-This imposes high travel costs on visitors to Nunavut, and drives tourism numbers down.
-In addition, Nunavut's position north of the Arctic Circle reduces the opportunity for spring activities, and results in a highly seasonally based tourism market.
-This limits opportunities for year-round employment in the territory.
+One major issue for the industry is the territory's remoteness, which imposes high travel costs on visitors and drives numbers down.
+Nunavut's position north of the Arctic Circle also reduces the scope for spring activities and produces a strongly seasonal market, which limits year-round employment.
 Many tourism organisations and operators faced difficulty attracting high-quality staff members to their ranks, and experienced high levels of turnover.
 There are limited links between tourism operators, inhibiting opportunities for inter-sector growth.

-A number of governmental and human resource issues also exist.
-Employees in the tourism industry are often poorly trained and tourism operators also face high staff turnover.
-A lack of interest in tourism development also exists in many Nunavut governmental organisations as well as in the private sector, and a policy put in place to prevent "market disruption" by new businesses has led to many businesses being denied licences to operate due to the new competition they would bring to the market.
-This policy has not only acted to the detriment of competition in the tourism sector but has also limited the opportunities for industry growth.
+Governmental and human resource issues also exist.
+Training levels among tourism employees are often low.
+Interest in tourism development is limited in many Nunavut governmental organisations and in the private sector, and a policy intended to prevent "market disruption" by new businesses has led to licences being denied because of the competition the applicants would bring.
+That policy has restricted both competition and industry growth.
 Finally, a lack of in-depth and relevant statistics about trends and growth in tourism in Nunavut has prevented businesses from planning for their short- and long-term futures.